rwhite83/Java-Game-of-Life/README.md

 horizontal and vertical coordinates, as well as a lifeform.

 On turn in the world class, it calls a live function on the lifeforms.
-This is referencing the lifeform class, which has empty methods defined by herbivore and plant classes which extend it.
-Also in lifeform class is an array of vectors to indicate all the positions around any given cell, which both children can use in their processing their operations.
-Also included are other primary methods defined by plants and herbivores.
+This is referencing the lifeform class, which has template functions used by all life forms, with more particular functions specified for the more different plants.
+Also in lifeform class there are references to a moves interface which contains positions relative to the lifeform in question and indicate all the positions around any given cell, which all children can use in their processing their operations.
+Also included are other primary methods used by plants and herbivores.

-In the herbivore class, I have a constructor which passes in location variables and sets a lastfeed variable to zero.
-When the live function is called on lifeform, the herbivore responds by calling a move function.
+In the herbivore, omnivore, and carnivore classes, I have a constructor which passes in location variables and sets values for a series of variables particular to that life form.
+When the live function is called on lifeform, all animals automatically perform the life form's functions, with animal specific abstract functions defined by the class children.
 The animal picks a spot at random around it.
-It then calls three check functions, in bounds, is edible, and is null.
-If it is in bounds, and is either edible or null, the animal moves there.
-If it moves to a null, lastfeed is incremented, if it is an edible, lastfeed is reset to zero.
-If lastfeed reaches 5, on it's next turn it calls a die function which sets its cell's lifeform variable to null.  this all happens in a while loop which uses the same moved variable as mentioned earlier, to keep attempting to move until a spot to move can be found.
+It then performs a variety of checks, chooses a food to move to if it is available and resets last feed variable to zero, if not moves to a null if it is available.
+If certain conditions are met, it will breed and put a new life form in an adjacent cell.
+If lastfeed reaches 5, on it's next turn it calls a die function which sets its cell's lifeform variable to null.
+This all happens in a while loop which uses the same moved variable as mentioned earlier, to keep attempting to move until a spot to move can be found.
-There is also a variable called moveAttempts which increments until it reaches 8, the maximum possible positions it could move to, to account for scenerios in which it cannot move anywhere.

-My plant class has a constructor which takes in location variables and passes them in in addition to creating a vector for this particular plant.
-The first is neighbour check, which takes in a vector and first resets nullNeighbours and plantNeighbours to zero and clears a fertile arraylist of vector positions.
-It then checks every position around the passed in vector.
-If the position contains a plant, in increments plantNeighbours, if it is empty(null) it increments nullNeighbours and adds the vector to the fertile arraylist.
-If fertile arraylist is greater than zero, and nullNeighbours is greater than or equal to three, one of it's elements is randomly selected.  neighbourCheck is then called on this cell.
-If it has exactly four plants around it, a new plant is created in the cell.
+My plant class overrides the live function and in it calls a seed function, which does a neighbour check, and if certain conditions are met, places a new plant in an adjacent null cell chosen at random.